 The exhibits appeal to the many different learning styles of students, and they also appeal to all ages.
 (I can testify to that!)

 The powerful stories told by the exhibits and artifacts help the students to remember their experience for a long time.

 A talented teacher friend of mine has written children’s biographies about several presidents, including Barack Obama, which are available online for teachers and homeschooling parentsat no charge.
 She also has these printable worksheets on Barack Obama, as well as the other presidents, available online which are also free for teachers:

 Again, all of her materials are free for teachers and homeschooling parents.
 If anyone wants to use them for commercial purposes, they need to contact her.
 Be sure and visit her site.
 She has a lot of great, free material!

 OTHER CHILDREN’S BOOKS:

 Barack Obama: Our 44th President by Beatrice Gormley.
 Great for ages 8-12.

 Austin, the capital of Texas, is home to the fairly new Bob Bullock Texas State History Museum.
-The building is impressive on the outside and inside, being three stories tall.
+The building is impressive on the outside and on the inside as well, being three stories tall.
 It contains interactive exhibits, an IMAX Theater, and a great Cafe for meals and snacks.
 We thoroughly enjoyed the exhibits and theater and eating in the Cafe.
 This is a museum we definitely recommend.
 They have great resources as well for teachers and home schooling parents.
-There are links to these resources below:

 The National Cowgirl Museum and Hall of Fame, located in Fort Worth, Texas, is one of the museums we have visited.
 It’s a fairly new museum that is architecturally beautiful.
 It is very informative and lets visitors see, hear, and experience what life was like back in the early days of cowboys and cowgirls.
 I definitely recommend this museum.